mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

-combined with a high fidelity music system, home theatre and/or environment replicator of at least TL12, holographic wallpaper can transform a room into the centre of an entirely alien world or a completely immersive performance, although interaction with holographic images is not possible.
+combined with a high fidelity music system, home theatre and/or environment replicator of at least TL12, holographic wallpaper can transform a room into the center of an entirely alien world or a completely immersive performance, although interaction with holographic images is not possible.
 The cost assumes a control unit and wallpaper covering the surface